Overview

 Documentary Film

-Filmmakers currently seeking production funds are encouraged to explore the funding opportunities offered by MacArthur’s partner organizations.
-These organizations deploy MacArthur resources in a way that allows many more filmmakers, artists, and journalists to find the support they need to tell stories that inform, engage, and compel viewers to make changes in themselves or their communities for a more just, verdant, and peaceful society.
+We encourage filmmakers and film teams seeking support to explore the funding opportunities offered by MacArthur’s partner organizations.
+These organizations deploy MacArthur resources in a way that allows many more filmmakers, artists, and journalists to find the support they need to tell stories that inform, engage, uplift social movements, and compel viewers to make changes in themselves or their communities.